-Vi S S S N N N - Session 1: Situating the Lycus Valley Church in Christ's Grand Strategy - Session 2: First Principles of the World - Session 3: First Principles of Christ - Session 4: The Importance of Network-the Lycus Valley Network - Session 5: Philemon-Doing Theology in the Network - The letter to the Colossians is very similar to Ephesians.
-It is so parallel that it begs the question of why we need a second second letter so similar. - We will begin this morning by looking at the first section of the letter, 1:1-2:5. - We hope to answer that question this morning in a very practical way. - Then in the next 2 sessions, we will focus on 2:6-4:6, first looking at the first principles of the world and then the first principles of Christ. - Then finally, in 4:7-18, we will look at the network of the Lycus Valley churches and how they fit within Christ's grand strategy.
-As you will see Ephesians - mostly Christ's grand strategy and a little on Paul's network. and mission for His churches.
+Vi S S S N N N

+- Session 1: Situating the Lycus Valley Church in Christ's Grand Strategy - Session 2: First Principles of the World - Session 3: First Principles of Christ - Session 4: The Importance of Network-the Lycus Valley Network - Session 5: Philemon-Doing Theology in the Network

+- The letter to the Colossians is very similar to Ephesians.
+It is so parallel that it begs the question of why we need a second letter so similar. - We will begin this morning by looking at the first section of the letter, 1:1-2:5. - We hope to answer that question this morning in a very practical way. - Then in the next 2 sessions, we will focus on 2:6-4:6, first looking at the first principles of the world and then the first principles of Christ. - Then finally, in 4:7-18, we will look at the network of the Lycus Valley churches and how they fit within Christ's grand strategy.

+As you will see

+and mission for His churches.

-- Colossians-Philemon similar on Christ's grand strategy and a lot on Paul's network. - Philippians-mostly on participating in Christ's grand strategy through Paul's network. - All 4 letters use similar terminology and sort of work as one growing theology of Christ's vision These whole sections are parallel:
+- Ephesians-is mostly Christ's grand strategy and has a little on Paul's network. - Colossians-Philemon-is similar on Christ's grand strategy and has a lot on Paul's network. - Philippians-is mostly on participating in Christ's grand strategy through Paul's network. - All 4 letters use similar terminology and sort of work as one growing theology of Christ's vision is on Colossians.
+Here is a summary slide from that session: